hiveuprss/blockbio-hive/README.md

-# Blockbio 🐦 Bitcoin Timechain Info for Your Twitter Bio
+# Blockbio 🐦 Hive Chain Info for Your Twitter Bio

 ## Inspiration
-This project was formed out of a weekend warmup exercise with the goal of creating unique updates to my 'bio' to prevent impersonating accounts from having a look of being genuine.
-This is because twitter bots don't update frequently and will not carry the latest price and timestamp attached to their bio.
+This project was forked from https://github.com/russeree/blockbio and adapted for Hive blockchain.

 ## What this repo is
-This is a loose NodeJS Script to update your twitter bio 'description' with the latest USD/BTC pair price priced from CoinGecko.
+This is a loose NodeJS Script to update your twitter bio 'description' with the latest USD/Hive pair price priced from CoinGecko.
 This script is meant to be ran in the form of

 `path/to/node app.js`

 To customize this script to fit your needs edit the class constructor argument for `BlockBio` to fit your profile 'bio' please remember the 160 char limit on your bio.
-The addition of the price and timestamp consumes ~35 characters when the timezone is included.

 There also needs to be a `.env` file inyour project directory of the format ...